-CHRISTA SCOTT-REED is a New York based actor and director.
+CHRISTA SCOTT-REED is a New York based director and actor.
 Her Off-Broadway directing credits include C.S.
-Lewis’ The Great Divorce (currently on a National Tour), Robert Bolt’s A Man for All Seasons, starring Michael Countryman and Carolyn McCormick, and the first New York revival of William Nicholson’s Shadowlands, starring Daniel Gerroll.
-Last season she directed Will Eno’s Thom Pain (based on nothing), starring Trent Dawson, at Katonah Classic Stage where she is an Artistic Associate.
+Lewis’ The Great Divorce (also a 28 city National Tour), Robert Bolt’s A Man for All Seasons, starring Michael Countryman and Carolyn McCormick, and the first New York revival of William Nicholson’s Shadowlands, starring Daniel Gerroll.
+She most recently directed Noel Coward’s Private Lives, starring Brenda Withers and Trent Dawson, at Katonah Classic Stage where she is an Artistic Associate.

 Christa starred opposite Richard Dreyfuss in Mark St. Germain’s Relativity at TheatreWorks and she has also performed regionally at Berkeley Repertory Theatre, The Old Globe, Actors Theatre of Louisville, Two River Theatre, Paper Mill Playhouse, Barrington Stage, Bucks County Playhouse, and many more.